C# an Object-Oriented Programming

 - The customers that are waiting in the outside area will get notified that a customer exited the shop thus there will be available space and the next customer waiting outside will come in.

 In order to make customers wait, a semaphore is used.

 There is only one ingredients area object in the simulation.
-An ingredient contains beef, cheese, and tortillas and each of these ingredients are protected by a semaphore because they are shared by server threads.
-Each server will need each of this ingredient to make a burrito.
+An ingredient contains beef, cheese, and tortillas and each of these ingredients is protected by a semaphore because they are shared by server threads.
+Each server will need each of these ingredients to make a burrito.

-The list that keeps tracks customer is protected by a semaphore because many customers will attempt to add themselves to the list at the same time.
+The list that keeps track of customers is protected by a semaphore because many customers will attempt to add themselves to the list at the same time.

 The server object is a thread.
 There are 3 of them running at the same time.
 Their objective is to serve customer objects with burritos.